The Dragon’s Mark

 Cabor turned to look at her, his soft purple gaze shining at her.

-Hands grabbed Neela’s waist, and she was yanked back through the gateway.
-Her fingers were pulled from Cabor’s.
+Hands yanked Neela back through the gateway, her fingers pulled from Cabor’s.

 “No!”
 She struggled against the arms that held her.
 “No!
 Let me go!”